philipturner/ue5-nanite-macos/README.md

 ## Notes

-After compiling the Unreal Engine from source, you might get random popups saying "XCBBuildService" crashed unexpectedly.
-Ignore these; they do not mean the compilation of UE5 failed.
+After compiling the Unreal Engine from source, you may get random popups saying "XCBBuildService" crashed unexpectedly.
+Ignore them; they do not mean the compilation of UE5 failed.